ariefrahmansyah/remembergaza/README.md

 The current version of the website is a Phoenix (Elixir) app deployed.
 The code is stored in `phoenix` directory.
 It uses WebSocket to push the victims' names to the browser.
 The app then got deployed on Fly.io and there is [a GitHub workflow](.github/workflows/fly-restart.yaml) that will restart the Fly machines every 4 hours so it can retrieve the latest data.

-The previous version was built using Astro and deployed on Vercel.
-You can check the previous version here: https://remembergaza.vercel.app.
+The previous version is a static HTML that contains all victims names.
+It was built using Astro and deployed on Vercel.
+For comparison, you can check the previous version here: https://remembergaza.vercel.app.